SantoNinoNZ/santoninonz/PLAN.md

-# Project Modernization Plan: Santonino NZ Website
+# Project Modernization Plan: Santonino NZ

 ## 1. Introduction
 This document outlines the plan to modernize the Santonino NZ website, transitioning from its current WordPress platform to a modern, scalable, and maintainable stack.
 The goal is to create a visually appealing, mobile-friendly, and feature-rich blog site for the Catholic organization, incorporating modern UI/UX principles and AI-assisted content generation.